 - enabling individual students to bring any issue to the attention of the teaching staff of the Department.
 The use of the web-based fast feedback facility is encouraged, and students can make contact via SSJC College Reps or any SSJC member;

-- disseminating course developments, decisions of other Departmental committees and other relevant news to students.
-This is facilitated by email aliases to each year-group;
+- disseminating course developments, decisions of other Departmental committees and other relevant news to students;

-- preparing the Freshers’ Guide for Part IA students, introducing the SSJC to the new students during their induction morning, offering mentoring for new undergraduates, and welcoming new graduate students;
+- preparing the Freshers’ Guide for Part IA students, assisting in welcoming new students to the Department during their induction activities, offering mentoring for new undergraduates, and welcoming new graduate students;

 - working with the Teaching Office in the organisation of elections and other events of benefit to students (e.g. Project Expo).